 The driveway must be paved with asphalt, concrete, or pavers and be able to withstand trucks weighing up to 62,000 lbs.
-The drive must have a minimum width of 11'6" in one direction and must be free of storm drain grills.
-Curves must be designed with a turning radius of 34' as shown in Figure 2.
+The driveway must be free of storm drain grills.
+Curves must be designed with a turning radius and driveway width as shown in Figure 2.
 The approach must be designed to minimize backing situations since hauler trucks cannot back around curves.
 Hauler truck access should not conflict with parked cars or delivery trucks.
 The driveway must have an overhead clearance of 16' that is free from obstructions or overhanging tree branches.